EBregains/dashboard-next/README.md

 ## Next.js Dashboard

 This is a fake dashboard page built to learn Next.js.
 It is goint to count with a main Dashboard section, and an Invoice one with a user-based system.
 It also uses Tailwind and React.
-And the database is seed generated and managed through Vercel free plan.
+The database is seed generated and managed through Vercel free plan.